skyx20/marketing-agency/README.md

-# A webpage for a software development agency
+# A webpage for a Marketing agency

+## (DEPRECATED) A showy landing page for a marketing agancy having flexibility to provinding other services like softwere develoment

+It'a a react-based project that use tailwindcss components for quick development and styling

+_It uses create-react-app as builder_

 ![astro screenshot](src/assets/images/screenshots/astro-ss.jpg)